 Appointments can take between 20-45 minutes each day.

 Each appointment will include: changing times, taking X-ray pictures to check your position and the delivery of your proton beam therapy treatment.
 The radiographers will be with you until you are ready for the treatment to commence.
 The radiographers will explain the whole treatment process before treatment begins.

 You will have a consultation with your doctor to make sure you are fully informed about the possible early and late term side effects associated with your treatment, before being asked to sign a consent form.
 At any point before or during treatment, you will have the chance to ask any questions.

 Radiographers, nurse clinicians and your doctor will routinely manage and advise on side effects throughout treatment.

 No. This is generally for very young patients who cannot keep still.

 Proton beam therapy (PBT) has been available to UK patients since 2008 through the NHS-funded overseas programme, and The Clatterbridge Cancer Centre has treated patients with rare eye cancers with low-energy protons for many years.

 The Christie is the first NHS high-energy PBT centre in the UK as part of a £250m programme for a national PBT service.
-A second PBT centre is also currently being built at University College London Hospitals NHS Foundation Trust.
-The new facility is due to open in 2020 with the PBT service ramping up in 2021.
+A second PBT centre opened at University College London Hospitals NHS Foundation Trust in 2021.